-DP1001Y Foundations of Pastoral Practice
+PREREQUISITES: DP1001Y Foundations of Pastoral Practice

 Upon successful completion of this unit, it is expected that students will be able to:

-- compare and contrast various ethical approaches within the “helping professions”
+1. compare and contrast various ethical approaches within the “helping professions”

-- analyse, articulate and reflect theologically on professional ethics in a pastoral setting
+2. analyse, articulate and reflect theologically on professional ethics in a pastoral setting

-- demonstrate and illustrate a clear understanding of ethical standards in pastoral practice
+3. demonstrate and illustrate a clear understanding of ethical standards in pastoral practice

-- critically analyse complex ethical dilemmas within a pastoral setting, demonstrating theory, ethical decision-making and ethical resolutions
+4. critically analyse complex ethical dilemmas within a pastoral setting, demonstrating theory, ethical decision-making and ethical resolutions

-* = set texts recommended for purchase
+BIBLIOGRAPHY *set text recommended for purchase

 *Gula, Richard M. Just Ministry: Professional Ethics for Pastoral Ministers.
 New York: Paulist Press, 2010.

-Corey, Gerald, M. S. Corey and Patrick Callanan.
+Corey, Gerald, M. S. Corey, and Patrick Callanan.
 Issues and Ethics in the Helping Professions.
 9th ed.
 Sydney: Cengage Learning, 2014.